Anonymous Waters

 Doug stepped in to the first run right in the bucket, Brad started above him.
 This spot is normally where we have lunch and we call in the lunch spot.
 Last year Doug hooked a big fish here and he was no match for it.
 Doug was looking for redemption.
 All three of us made a pass through the run and we all ended up fishless.

 We kept going with our hopes high, hitting our favorite spots.
-This time of year on these smaller river we are typically fishing short sink tips like the RIO MOW 5x5 and the 2.5x7.5 with a smallish fly like the Klamath Intruder.
-These shorter fink tips don’t fish very deep, and the floating portion really helps to grab what little current there is.
+This time of year, on these smaller rivers, we typically fish short sink tips like the RIO MOW 5x5 and the 2.5x7.5 with a smallish fly like the Klamath Intruder.
+These shorter sink tips don’t fish very deep, and the floating portion really helps to grab what little current there is.

-We finished the day with a big donut but high hopes for Monday.
-Hopefully it would be less busy and some fish might be willing participants.
+We finished the day with a big donut but had high hopes for Monday.
+Hopefully, it would be less busy, and some fish might be willing participants.